[Skip to main text]

 Plastic bottles, jars, tubs and buckets (up to 3 gallons in size) made of #1 and #2 plastic (as shown at left)

-Remove and recycle screw-top caps, rinse and place containers, caps and lids in your recycling bin.
+Discard screw-top caps, rinse and place containers and lids in your recycling bin.

 Remove metal handles from buckets.